Problems solved

 The problem

-- Outdated design & branding on the Pingit mobile app
+- Outdated design & UX on the Pingit mobile app

 - Convoluted customer journeys (e.g. onboarding experience)